RandomInternetPreson/Lucid_Autonomy/README.md

 # Tips:
-- I've found that for the model to active the window with the mouse to page down, that just telling the model that 1,0,0 (monitor 1, x=0, y=0) is where it needs to click to activate the full screen web browser.
+- I've found that for the model to active the window with the mouse to page down, that just simple to tell the model that 1,0,0 (monitor 1, x=0, y=0) is where it needs to click to activate the full screen web browser.
 - Change the example coordinates from the character card into your own coordinates, this way the AI can recall them better.
 - Some AIs do not need to send themselves inner thoughts, they can just click the generate button on their own and keep on doing things, however this behaior seems less stable?
 - I know models are not conscious, it is just easier to anthropomorphize them sometimes to integrate them with the extension.
 You will find that different AIs get tripped up on the most odd logic, showing how much they do not "reason" or how alien “their” logic is.
 - You can customize the extension by modifying the configurable variables and settings in the code.
 This allows you to tailor the extension to your specific needs.
+- There is still a lot of functionality I'm going to add, such as double clicking, and I haven't fully explored all the tools myself.
+But this is a place I can better update and organize my results and code.

 - ## Contributing